rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/separate-navigation-simulation.md

 12. Choose **Melodic** for **ROS Version**.
 13. The number of **Replicas to run the component** is **1**
 14. The name of the executable: `simulation_executable`
-15. For the Docker Image value, enter: `io-simulation-navigation`.
+15. For the Docker Image value, enter: `quay.io/rapyuta/io_tutorials`.
 16. In the **Command to run in the docker container** box, enter the command: `roslaunch io_gazebo_turtlebot_bringup sim.launch gui:=true`
 17. Set **Resource Limit** to **Medium:2 CPU cores, 8 GiB memory**
 {{% notice warning %}}